cloudmesh-community/book/chapters/devops/devops-iac.md

 * Introduction to IaC
 * How IaC is related to DevOps
-* How IaC different from Configuration Management Tools, and how is it related
+* How IaC differs from Configuration Management Tools, and how is it related
 * Listing of IaC Tools
 * Further Reading